What you should do with pets during a hurricane

 - Photos of you and your pet together.

-Prepare to evacuate
+Prepare to evacuate during a hurricane

 According to the FDA, shelters are required to accept service animals as long as the animal meets the requirements outlined in the Americans with Disabilities Act.
-Most shelters do not accept non-service animals.
+Most shelters and facilities do not accept non-service animals.